Annual Report to Parliament on the Administration of the Access to Information Act 2011-2012

-Twenty-four consultation requests were received under the Access to Information Act from other federal institutions during this reporting period.
+Seven consultation requests were received under the Access to Information Act from other federal institutions during this reporting period.
 These requests are always given priority within the time constraints that apply to each of them.
 All seven consultation requests were treated in less than 15 days.

 8. Exceptions and exclusions

-During the period covered by this report, none of the records prepared in response to requests were subject to Section 69 of the Act.
+During the period covered by this report, in one case, a record prepared in response to a request was subject to Section 69 of the Act.